department-of-veterans-affairs/va.gov-team/products/facilities/medical-centers/community-care/discovery/conversation-guide.md

 ----------
 ### Scenario (TBD whether to include) ###
-- I am a Veteran with a referral to an Audiology care provider
+- I am a Veteran with a referral to an Audiology care provider.
-   - I don't have a preferred provider, and am requesting an appointment
+   - I have a preferred care provider in hand, and am requesting an appointment.
    - <b>Walk me through the search for a provider.</b>

-- If I were a Veteran with a referal to a non-specialty, and requesting an appointment, would the process/search differ in any way?
+- What if I, as a Veteran, do not have a preferred care provider in hand?
 ----------

 ## Section 2 - Searching for Care